gnoevoy/Ecommerce_and_Web_Analytics/web_analytics.md

 GROUP BY 1, 2, 3;
 ```

+#### Task 2
+Display months trends for “gsearch” traffic source sessions, orders and profit, so that showcase the growth here.

 ```sql
 # Task 2
 # Calculate and present the monthly trends for sessions, orders, and profit from the "gsearch" traffic source to demonstrate its growth.